paterson-deshommes/coveo-interview/backend/IMPROVEMENTS.md

     will be localized inside the repository.
 - Move filtering logic inside CityRepository class.
   - The filtering logic is pretty much something we find in database (e.g: LIKE %<some-string>% WHERE latitude > <some-value>) so it would makes sense to have that logic directly in the CityRepository class.
+- Change Content type from plain/text to application/json.
+  - The endpoint currently returns a text/plain response, even though the string is an actual json object.
+    According to RFC 8259, JSON responses should be served with application/json.
+Moreover, it may break third party integrations that expect the proper MIME type or APIs that use the ACCEPT header may fail if the response is not application/json.
+- Add versioning.
+  - The api does not support version right now.
+As we add new features, it would be necessary to have it.